jabirali/dotfiles/README.md

 # Dotfiles
 This repo contains my config files for Mac and Linux.
 Most apps support the XDG specification, so systems like GNU Stow is overkill for my needs.
-Instead, I just clone this repo to `~/.config`, and have install scripts in `~/.config/bin/` that link the remaining few files in place.
+Instead, I just clone this repo to `~/.config`, and have an installation script in `~/.config/bin/` that link the remaining few files in place.

 ## Homebrew
 After cloning to `~/.config`, install [Homebrew][1] for macOS or Linux: